infracost/docs/blog/2022-03-15-native-cost-policies.md

 description: Build guardrails for engineering team with Infracost's native Open Policy Agent support.
 hide_table_of_contents: true
 image: img/blog/cloud-cost-policies/InfracostCloudCostPolicies.png
-date: "2022-03-14T00:00:00Z"
+date: "2022-03-15T00:00:00Z"
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 **Cost policy checks are now reported directly inside pull request comments!
-Our new native integration with Open Policy Agent simplifies writing cost policies that are checked before resources are launched.**
+Native integration with Open Policy Agent simplifies writing policies that are checked before resources are launched.**

 <!--truncate-->

+I love shipping fast!
+And to ship fast, as engineers we usually automate things:
+- unit tests quickly tell me if me if my change broke something.
+- linters quickly tell me about obvious errors and coding standard mishaps.
+- security scanning tools quickly tell me if there are potential issues in my code.

+The key benefit of these guardrails is that they **fit into my workflow and tell me something I didn't know**.
+And I like that because the earlier I know about issues, the easier they are to fix.

-I love cost policies!
-They give engineering teams confidence to **ship fast** without slowing down to check things manually, for example:
+Cost policies enable you to do the same with cloud costs; engineering teams need confidence to **ship fast** without slowing down to check things manually, for example:
 - *Am I within the cloud budget?* Instead of asking management or FinOps about the budget for a product/project, we can code that in a policy file and check it automatically in CI/CD.
 If the budget is already set in cloud accounts, we can fetch/check it dynamically before deploying changes.
 - *Am I making any mistakes?* Many users have told us about cases when they saw an unexpected cost estimate when using Infracost.
 There are 3 million price points between AWS, Azure and Google; it's easy to make mistakes with this amount of complexity.
-Policies enable you to write <span style={{color: 'green'}}><strong>pass</strong></span> or <span style={{color: 'red'}}><strong>fail</strong></span> checks and catch mistakes in the development workflow: the earlier we catch mistakes, the easier they are to fix.
+Just like unit tests, policies enable you to write your own <span style={{color: 'green'}}><strong>pass</strong></span> or <span style={{color: 'red'}}><strong>fail</strong></span> checks.
+For example, if a pull request increases the cost estimate by $1000, add a note so I review it in details; 80% of the time, this won't kick-in so I ship fast with confidence, I'm looking to flag that 20%.

   <img src={useBaseUrl("img/blog/native-cost-policies/giphy.gif")} alt="Ship fast!" width="600" height="300" />